siobhan-sterrett/jsonlogic/README.md

 1. For well-formed input: to produce correct output
 2. For erroneous input: to produce error messages which are useful in debugging the input.

-Most JSONLogic implementations accomplish the first goal, but don't even attempt to meet the second goal.
+Many JSONLogic implementations accomplish the first goal, but don't even attempt to meet the second goal.

 For example, the [json-logic](https://github.com/nadirizr/json-logic-py) Python library produces error messages like the following: